Skip to content

 Michel-Yves Bolloré is the co-author of “God: The science, the evidence,” a new book that aims to lay out the scientific evidence for the existence of God.

-In a text spanning nearly 600 pages, he and his co-author Olivier Bonassies, explain how factors such as the thermal death and expansion of the universe, as well as its fine-tuning, lend weight make the existence of a creator the most rational explanation.
+In a text spanning nearly 600 pages, he and his co-author Olivier Bonassies, argue that factors such as the thermal death and expansion of the universe, as well as its fine-tuning, make the existence of a creator the most rational explanation for its existence.

 Rendering of the universe at less than a billion years old.
 Image via NASA.